openshift-kni/oran-o2ims/docs/samples/git-setup/README.md

 The content is as follows:
 * `clustertemplates`
-    * the hardware provisioning ConfigMap
+    * the hardware provisioning resource
     * the default ConfigMaps for installation and configuration
     * the ClusterTemplate and its namespace
     * the pull secret